Tobias Enverga

-Tobias C. Enverga Jr. (December 2, 1955 – November 16, 2017) was a Canadian senator representing the province of Ontario.
+Tobias Combalicer Enverga Jr. (December 2, 1955 – November 16, 2017) was a Canadian senator representing the province of Ontario.

 Early life and career

 Enverga was born in the Philippines.
 He earned a Bachelor of Arts in Economics from the Colegio de San Juan de Letran in the Philippines, a Masters Certificate in Project Management from the Schulich School of Business at York University, and a Computer Studies Certificate from Centennial College.
 At the time of his appointment, he was a project manager at the Bank of Montreal, where he had worked for over 30 years.

 School trustee

 He served as a school trustee on the Toronto Catholic District School Board until his appointment to the Senate and was the first Filipino-Canadian elected to public office in the city of Toronto.
 As a trustee, Enverga initiated Rosary Day in October where all Catholic school communities would pray the Rosary.

 Community Involvement

 He was co-chair of the Asian Heritage Month Celebration for the Greater Toronto Area, and was previously a director of the Canadian Multicultural Council-Asians in Ontario.
 He founded the Philippine Canadian Charitable Foundation and was past president of the Philippine Independence Day Council.